ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 Given the model's current limitations, we propose some approaches to improve its accuracy:
 Extended 'k' Range: Broadening the range of 'k' values beyond the initial 1 to 40, we may find a more effective 'k' that could improve the model's performance.
 However, we need to keep in mind that it's crucial to balance the risk of overfitting with smaller 'k' values against underfitting with larger 'k' values.
-Data Preprocessing Refinement: Revisiting our aproach to preprocessing, which is currently centered around MinMax Scaling, could be beneficial.
+Data Preprocessing Refinement: Revisiting our approach to preprocessing, which is currently centered around MinMax Scaling, could be beneficial.
 Exploring alternative scaling and standardization techniques could reveal new patterns and correlations that might help the model's performance.
 As we progress to subsequent models, we hope that we can achieve a better performance.